Sample Complexity of Variance-reduced Distributionally Robust Q-learning: Distributionally Robust Reinforcement Learning

-The r.h.s. of \eqref{def.robust_Bellman_opt} could be hard to work with because the measure underlying the expectations are not directly accessible.
-To resolve this, we use strong duality: \begin{lemma}[\cite{Hu2012KLDRO}, Theorem 1] Suppose $H(X)$ has finite moment generating function in the neighborhood of zero.
+The right-hand side of \eqref{def:robust_Bellman_opt} can be challenging to work with because the measure underlying the expectations is not directly accessible.
+To address this, we use strong duality to reveal the dependence of the value on the reference transition and reward distributions, \(P_0\) and \(N_0\).
+Specifically, we consider the dual representation: \begin{lemma}[\citet{Hu2012KLDRO}, Theorem 1] Let $X$ be a random variable and $\mu_0$ be a probability measure on $(\Omega,\cF)$ s.t. $X$ has a finite moment generating function in a neighborhood of zero.
 Then for any $\delta >0$,